-HELP PILOT AND PROGRAM:

-The cost-share Habitat Enhancement Landscape Pilot grant program was funded by an Environment and Natural Resources Trust Fund (ENRTF) appropriation.
-HELP aimed to restore and enhance strategically located, diverse native habitats to benefit populations of pollinators and beneficial insects, and overall plant and animal diversity.
-HELP has since moved out of the pilot stage; it is now known as the Habitat Enhancement Landscape Program.
+HELP PILOT, PROGRAM: An Environment and Natural Resources Trust Fund appropriation supported the cost-share Habitat Enhancement Landscape Pilot grant program, meant to restore and enhance strategically located, diverse native habitats to benefit pollinators, beneficial insects, and overall plant and animal diversity.
+No longer a pilot.
+HELP is now the Habitat Enhancement Landscape Program.
 The Minnesota Legislature in 2023 allocated \$4 million to BWSR for the program.
-BWSR received requests totaling \$7.9 million from 38 organizations and local governments; it awarded \$3.6 million to 13 organizations and local governments.
-The pilot required a 25% match; the program requires a 10% match.
+BWSR received \$7.9 million in requests from 38 organizations and local governments; it awarded \$3.6 million to 13 organizations and local governments.
+The pilot required a 25% match; the program requires a

+10% match.